 Baptism is the way we make public our personal Christian commitment.
-Jesus was baptised in the river Jordan at the start of his ministry, and ever since, Christians have baptised new believers as the sign of their own commitment to Christian discipleship.
+Jesus was baptised in the River Jordan at the start of his ministry, and ever since, Christians have baptised new believers as the sign of their own commitment to Christian discipleship.

-Can I be baptised at St Peter’s?
+Can I be Baptised at St Peter’s?

-At baptism, a person is baptised into the fellowship of the local chuch The congregation greet that person at the service and promise to help and support them as they grow in the christian faith.
-Therefore the the person being baptised should either live in the parish of St Peter Woolton or be part of a family who are regular members of St Peter’s.
+At baptism, a person is baptised into the fellowship of the local church The congregation greet that person at the service and promise to help and support them as they grow in the Christian faith.
+Therefore the person being baptised should either live in the parish of St Peter Woolton or be part of a family who are regular members of St Peter’s.
 There is no right age to be baptised and we welcome both children and adults.
 Baptism services at St Peter’s are normally part of our 10.30 am service; we have several during the year.

-Baptism of children and infants.
+Baptism of Children and Infants

 Young children are unable to express their own wishes about being baptised, nor can they make promises to follow Christ that are required at baptism.
 The promises, therefore, are made on the child’s behalf by parents and godparents.
 Godparents are friends chosen by the parents to help bring up children in the Christian faith until they can make the promises themselves at a service of confirmation.
 There are normally three godparents and the child’s parents may also act as godparents.
 The godparents should be baptised and confirmed.

-How can I arrange a baptism?
+How can I arrange a Baptism?

 Prior to the service, you will be invited to attend a preparation evening for both parents and godparents.
 This is an important evening for parents and godparents and we would expect all to attend.

 Service Of Thanksgiving

 Some parents may feel it is not appropriate for them to make the full baptismal promises on behalf of their children.
-We therefore offer a service for the Thanksgiving for the Birth of a Child and this leaves open the option of baptism at a later date.
+We, therefore, offer a service for the Thanksgiving for the Birth of a Child and this leaves open the option of baptism at a later date.